CHAPTER 22 | BEHAVIORAL ECONOMICS IS LIKE TOILET PAPER

 USE Onboarding, subscriptions, soliciting donations

 TIP/TRAP Small asks lead to bigger asks.
 This is how to get someone hooked on habit while creating loyalty.
 It happens all the time in mob and crime movies, in that favors are repaid.
 The repayment is small at first.
+Before you know it, you’re a mule with cocaine in your butt getting on a plane for Iceland.

 EXAMPLE “You’ve already started setting up your account.
 It’s only a few steps to finish.”